Melissa414/giphyApi/README.md

 #giphyAPI

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Do a search on your favorite TV shows and see all the amazin gifs that appear!
+Do a search on your favorite TV show and see all the amazing gifs that appear!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~